leticiaveigacs/leticiaveigacs/README.md

-# ✨ Sobre Mim ✨
+# ✨ About Me ✨

-Olá! 👋 Meu nome é Leticia Veiga Cena da Silva, e sou uma entusiasta da tecnologia focada no desenvolvimento web.
+Hi! 👋 My name is Leticia Veiga Cena da Silva, and I'm a technology enthusiast focused on web development.

-## 📒 Sobre Mim
+## 📒 About Me

-Sou uma desenvolvedora apaixonada por criar soluções inovadoras e funcionais.
-Estou constantemente buscando aprender e aprimorar minhas habilidades no campo da programação web.
+I'm a developer with a passion for creating innovative and functional solutions.
+I am constantly looking to learn and improve my skills in the field of web programming.

-- 🌱 Atualmente, estou dedicando meu tempo ao estudo aprofundado de Programação Web.
+- 🌱 I am currently dedicating my time to the in-depth study of Web Programming.
-- 💼 Trabalho como desenvolvedora freelancer, colaborando com diversos projetos interessantes.
+- 💼 I work as a freelance developer, collaborating on various interesting projects.

-## 🤖 Habilidades
+## 🤖 Skills

-- **Linguagens de Programação:** C, C++, JavaScript, SQL, GIT
+- Programming Languages:** C, C++, JavaScript, SQL, GIT
-- **Linguagens de Marcação:** Markdown, HTML
+- Markup Languages:** Markdown, HTML
-- **Linguagens de Estilização:** CSS
+- Styling Languages:** CSS
-- **Tecnologias:** WordPress, Figma
+- **Technologies:** WordPress, Figma
-- **Ferramentas:** VS Code
+- **Tools:** VS Code

-## 🚀 Contato
+## 🚀 Contact

-Você pode me encontrar no [LinkedIn](https://www.linkedin.com/in/let%C3%ADcia-veiga-cena-da-silva/) e [DIO](https://www.dio.me/users/leticiaveigacs).
-Estou sempre aberto para novas conexões e discussões sobre tecnologia!
+You can find me on [LinkedIn](https://www.linkedin.com/in/let%C3%ADcia-veiga-cena-da-silva/) and [DIO](https://www.dio.me/users/leticiaveigacs).
+I'm always open to new connections and discussions about technology!

-## 🧐 Contribuições
+## 🧐 Contributions

-Contribuições e sugestões são sempre bem-vindas!
-Se você tem alguma ideia ou sugestão para melhorar meus projetos, sinta-se à vontade para abrir uma issue ou enviar um pull request.
+Contributions and suggestions are always welcome!
+If you have any ideas or suggestions for improving my projects, feel free to open an issue or send a pull request.

-## 😊 Agradecimentos
+## 😊 Thanks

-Obrigado por visitar meu perfil!
-Espero que você encontre algo interessante por aqui!
+Thank you for visiting my profile!
+I hope you find something interesting here!

 <!---
 leticiaveigacs/leticiaveigacs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.